 Ranking the Best Online Colleges in Massachusetts

 College Consensus editors begin the process of ranking the best online colleges with the Consensus Score – a definitive grade based on a wide selection of published rankings and student reviews.
-We then researched which accredited, legitimate schools in Massachusetts offer at least 3 online undergraduate programs.
+We then researched which accredited, legitimate schools in Massachusetts offer at least 3 online degree programs.
 Programs are ranked according to their Consensus Score.

 If you’re interested in traditional campus-based schools, check out our ranking of the Best Colleges in Massachusetts.
 You can also find out more about college financial aid with our list of the Top Massachusetts Scholarships.